placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-10-16-freestyle-tinywhoop.md

 ## testing

 - _after_ successful test flights, apply `P-1025` conformal coating to the FC and VTX boards (I already applied it to the camera board), add `Kafuter K-705` silicon sealant to the places where wires are soldered to the FC pads, U.FL connectors on FC and VTX. apply blue `Loctite-243` onto last threads of the motor screws.

+## Update on the AIO's RX failure

+after a week or so flying, the RSSI suddenly got way too low, like there is no antenna connected. the flight before it was normal, I changed the battery for a fresh one and RSSI was low.
+I removed the ELRS antenna's IPEX connector from the AIO board and soldered the antenna directly, but it didn't help. reflashing also did nothing.
+I don't know if it's a result of a crash or a faulty AIO board. now I need to disable the integrated RX by shorting the two pads located between the battery's negative pad and the ELRS WiFi antenna, then connect an external RX to the UART3 pads located between battery's positive pad and motor 3 pads, the pad closer to the edge of the board being the R3 pad.

 ## references